 The Cumbria SCB Procedures Manual provides specific guidance on a range of safeguarding issues which settings may have to address.
 Click here to access

-The DfE statutory guidance 'Keeping Children Safe in Education' provides additional information on the following:
+The DfE statutory guidance 'Keeping Children Safe in Education' provides additional information at Annex A on the following:

-Child Sexual Exploitation (CSE) - all suspected cases of CSE will be referred to the Cumbria Safeguarding Hub
+Child Sexual Exploitation (CSE) - all suspected cases of CSE will be referred to the Cumbria Safeguarding Hub.